-The Job Accommodation Network surveyed employers (https://goo.gl/1K00JM) and found that 58% of accommodations provided by employers cost nothing.
-Only 4% said that accommodations created an ongoing cost for the company.
-Employers also said that a typical accommodation cost them around $400.
+The Job Accommodation Network surveyed employers and found that 59% of accommodations provided by employers cost nothing.
+Employers also said that a typical accommodation cost them around $500.

 Employers also report that accommodations are effective 74% of the time.
 And better yet, employers found that making an accommodation helped them to keep valued employees, helped the employees to be more productive, and eliminated costs associated with training a new employee.

 In short, the return on investment made in an accommodation is typically high.
 Making accommodation planning a part of the hiring and retention planning process really is a win-win for employers and job seekers with disabilities.